can296/PswdCracker/README.md

 # What's this Repo?
-This tool is made to crack Instagram and Facebook passwords (educational use only).
+This tool is made to crack Facebook passwords (educational use only).

 ## Setup